igroks/db-ecommerce/Readme.md

 make download-amazon-meta
 ```

-To pupulate database:
+To insert database:

 ```
-make populate-database
+make insert-database
 ```

 To access container: